• Inheritance law

 Read more

 • Earlier this year the Supreme Court, the highest court in the Netherlands, gave its opinion on the flat-rate living expenses in child support.
 In this blog I will explain what the fixed housing costs are and in which cases, according to the Supreme Court, the actual living costs can be taken into account when determining child support.
 Flat-rate living expenses Since 2013, the Expert Group on Alimony advises to take 30% of the net disposable income into account when calculating the financial capability of the obligated party to pay child support.
+As a result of this system, a parent who earns more or less is ‘allowed’ to spend more or less on his/her living expenses when it comes to child maintenance.

 Read more